top of page

 Sharon & Andy

-Sharon and Andy (the “Sh-Andy” behind the name) live on their family farm in Sheffield, out in the Selwyn District.
-A few years back, they decided to start sharing the family recipes and products they’d enjoyed for years - the ones that were just too good to keep to themselves.
+Sharon and Andy (the “Sh-Andy” behind the name) live on their family farm in Sheffield, nestled in the Selwyn District.
+A few years back, they decided to share the family recipes and products they’d enjoyed for years—the ones that were just too good to keep to themselves.

-They grow the elderflower trees on their property, which are harvested by hand and turned into these beautiful drinks with the kind of care you only get from small producers.
-No artificial preservatives, no weird additives, just real ingredients, handled simply and properly.
-It’s hands-on making at its best.
+They grow the elderflower trees right on their property.
+These blossoms are harvested by hand and transformed into beautiful drinks with the kind of care you only get from small producers.
+There are no artificial preservatives or weird additives—just real ingredients, handled simply and properly.
+It’s hands-on making at its best!

-Elderflowers come from the elder tree, a plant that’s been around forever and pops up all over Europe, the UK, and here in New Zealand too.
-The flowers grow in big, lacy clusters of tiny white blossoms that look delicate but pack a surprising amount of flavour.
+Elderflowers come from the elder tree, a plant that’s been around forever.
+You can find it all over Europe, the UK, and here in New Zealand too.
+The flowers grow in big, lacy clusters of tiny white blossoms.
+They look delicate but pack a surprising amount of flavour.

 A bottle of elderflower cordial on a kitchen bench